srivatsamarichi/ContosoAir/README.md

 # ContosoAir ✈️

-Demo website application for Contoso Air.
+Contoso Air is a sample airline booking application with a Node.js based frontend with a CosmosDB database.
 Runs a nodejs server (Express v4.16) that stores customer booked flights in a CosmosDb database.

 ![contoso](ContosAir.png)